-If bullying behaviour continues following a suspension and/or is serious or persistent, this may lead to permanent exclusion (expulsion) by the Head, following the School's Behaviour Policy.
-The Head may take into account the pupil disciplinary record and will consider whether the DSL should also be informed and the School's Safeguarding and Child Protection Policy and procedures instigated.
+If bullying behaviour continues following a Fixed-Term Exclusion and/or is serious or persistent, this may lead to permanent exclusion (expulsion) by the relevant Head, following the School's Behaviour Policy.
+The Head may take into account the pupil disciplinary record and will consider whether the DSL should also be informed and the School's Safeguarding Policy and Child Protection Procedureand procedures instigated.